flutter/website/src/content/app-architecture/case-study/index.md

 The important designations are within the `data` and `ui` folders.
-The data folder organizes code by type, because repositories and services can be used across different features and by multiple ViewModels.
-The ui folder organizes the code by feature, because each feature will have exactly one view and exactly one ViewModel.
+The data folder organizes code by type, because repositories and services can be used across different features and by multiple view models.
+The ui folder organizes the code by feature, because each feature will have exactly one view and exactly one view model.

 Other notable features of this folder structure: